aaronbloomfield/nws/hws/netcmds/index.md

 $
 ```

+Note that some nmap scans can take quite some time to run, especially as you add more options.
+Be patient, or specify a smaller port range, as the default is to scan about 1,000 well-known ports.

 We can also run nmap on the `metasploit` container, as shown below.
-You don't need to read through all of this, just know that you can get a lot of information about the services running on the metasploit container via this command.
+You don't need to read through all of the output below, just know that you can get a lot of information about the services running on the metasploit container via this command.
 For example, the 6th line in the output below states, `21/tcp   open  ftp         vsftpd 2.3.4` -- this is the vulnerable vsFTPd version that was exploited in the [Docker configuration assignment](../docker/index.html) ([md](../docker/index.md)).

 ```